 Become a Pro user to get more data

-In marketing, it can be easy to get caught up in the exciting creative aspects of coming up with and executing content ideas.
-But there’s more to TikTok marketing than simply coming up with popular content ideas.
+In digital marketing, it can be easy to get caught up in the exciting aspects of creating and executing content ideas.
+But there’s more to TikTok marketing than simply coming up with popular content.
 Building a brand is one thing, but building a brand that adds revenue to the bottom line is another.

-It starts with knowing what to measure and why.
-Fortunately, TikTok gives Pro accounts (which is free and easy to sign up for) detailed analytics about their followers, traffic, and engagement.
+It starts with knowing what metrics to measure and why.
+Fortunately, Pro TikTok accounts (which are free to create) offer content creators detailed analytics about their followers, traffic, and engagement.
 You can view data for things like:

-- 7-day and 28-day lookbacks at follower count
+- Seven- and 28-day lookbacks at follower count

-- Video views, play time, likes, comments, and shares
+- Video views, playback time, likes, comments, and shares

 - Traffic source